Contrasting Summit Healthcare Acquisition (SMIH) & The Competition

 |18

-As a group, “Holding & other investment offices” companies have a potential upside of 64.94%.
-Given Summit Healthcare Acquisition’s peers higher probable upside, analysts plainly believe Summit Healthcare Acquisition has less favorable growth aspects than its peers.
+As a group, “Holding & other investment offices” companies have a potential upside of 65.14%.
+Given Summit Healthcare Acquisition’s peers higher possible upside, analysts plainly believe Summit Healthcare Acquisition has less favorable growth aspects than its peers.

 Profitability